 - Are you catching less fruit flies in your traps daily?

 - Do you see less fruit flies hovering above or flying in and out of your drains?

 If the answer to those questions is yes, then great job!
 You can move on to regular maintenance.

-If the answer is no, repeat steps 1 through 4.
+If the answer is no, repeat all the steps that are mentioned above.
 Or, move on to natural or chemical-based insecticides, or fruit fly-decimating aerosols.
 If you choose the latter option — aerosols or insecticides — take care to use products that are safe for your home environment (e.g., safe for kids, pets, pregnant women, allergies, asthma, etc.).
 Also, remember not to use those products around food or on food prep and eating areas, unless otherwise advised in the product directions.

 As you work toward your goal of being fruit fly free, and then reach it, remember regular maintenance is key.
-To keep fruit flies away, always wash and dry fruit and produce.
-We know these things are likely carriers of fruit fly eggs.
+Wash and dry fruit and produce, since they are likely a carrier of fruit fly eggs.
 Also, take a minute to utilize these additional measures to prevent those potential eggs from hatching in your home: